DaveyJH/ci-portfolio-one-v4/README.md

     ![Footer Snip](./readme-content/images/footer-snip.png)
 ***
-The footer element contains a link to my github and linked in profiles
+The footer element contains a link to my GitHub and linked in profiles
 >BONUS
 - *the design of the footer allows for discrete links to me, should any visitors wish to know more about the site's creator (yellow border imposed on screenshot for demonstration purposes)*